lula/ngx-summernote/README.md

 <div [ngxSummernoteView]="content"></div>
 ```

-## Upload images to server instead of inserting Base64 in
+## Upload images to server instead of inserting Base64 in HTML

 Use `uploadImagePath` option in config: